Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

     ![Application_Execute](images/twincat_new_project.png)

-3. Connect port zero (J1 connector) of the EVB_LAN9252_SAMD51 board to the TwinCAT master using a RJ45 Ethernet cable, and then power up the board.
+3. Connect port zero (J1 connector) of the EVB_LAN9252_SAMD51 board to the TwinCAT Server using a RJ45 Ethernet cable, and then power up the board.
 The Link/Act LED should be ON at Port zero when the cable is connected.
 If the Link/Act LED is not ON, then this indicates that there is an issue with the connection or the cable.

 4. Expand the IO option in the TwinCAT XAE project window and right click on Devices.
 Select Scan.